-Day special schools can provide specialist teaching and specialist services to your child if they have high needs.
-As well as a base school, many special schools have satellite classes on site at regular schools, where your child can receive specialist teaching and have the opportunity to integrate in a regular school environment.
+Day specialist schools can provide specialist teaching and specialist services to your child if they have high needs.
+As well as a base school, many specialist schools have satellite classes on site at regular schools, where your child can receive specialist teaching and have the opportunity to integrate in a regular school environment.

-Some special schools also offer an itinerant teaching service, so that your child can be enrolled at their local school in a regular classroom but get specialist teaching from the special school.
+Some specialist schools also offer an itinerant teaching service, so that your child can be enrolled at their local school in a regular classroom but get specialist teaching from the specialist school.

 Can my child attend a day special school, and how do I apply?

-There are 28 day special schools in New Zealand for students in years 1 to 13 who have high needs.
+There are 28 day specialist schools in New Zealand for students in years 1 to 13 who have high needs.
 High needs means that they may need to have the curriculum adapted for them, and may need support from specialist staff, additional teaching time and teacher's aide support.
-Your child can attend day special schools until they are 21 years old.
+Your child can attend day specialist schools until they are 21 years old.

 Contact the school in your region directly to see if your child can go.

 - Allenvale School and Resource Centre, Christchurch

 - Arahunga Special School, Whanganui